-First step is to remove 1 of the wood pieces from the front of the pallet.
+Step 1– Remove 1 of the wood pieces from the front of the pallet.

-HANDY HIT: Use a wooden wedge or a crow bar and your hammer to leverage off the wood pieces.
+HANDY HIT: Use a wooden wedge or a crowbar and your hammer to leverage off the wood pieces.

 Remove any nails and sand using your sanding block the entire piece of wood to prepare the surface for painting.